A discrete approach to Rough Parabolic Equations: Appendix B

 where

 \end{lemma}

 \begin{lemma} For every $p\geq 2$, the Burkholder-Davies-Gundy inequality holds in $\cb_p$.
-In other words, for any $T>0$, if $B$ is a one-dimensional Brownian motion and $H$ is an adapted process with values in $L^2([0,T];\cb_p)$, then for any $q \geq 2$, there exists a constant $c$ independent of $H$ such that
+In other words, for every $T>0$, if $B$ is a one-dimensional Brownian motion defined on complete filtered probability space $(\Omega,\mathcal{F},P)$ and $H$ is an adapted process with values in $L^2([0,T];\cb_p)$, then for any $q \geq 2$, there exists a constant $c$ independent of $H$ such that

 \end{lemma}

 \

 \